jundalisay/sp/content/en/research/diogenes/lives/chapter-04.md

 “All things were mixed up together; then Mind came and arranged them all in distinct order.”

 On which account he himself got the same name of Mind.
-And Timon speaks thus of him in his Silli:—
+Timon speaks of him in his Silli:

 They say too that wise Anaxagoras
 Deserves immortal fame; they call him Mind,